psyirius/Rockite/README.md

 - Hotkeys support
 - Custom HTTP headers
 - Hex and Syntax Highlighted Editor & Viewer
-- Low-level logging in Electron/Tauri build
+- Low-level logging in Desktop builds
 - Other Real-time protocols support like MQTT, Socket.io, etc.

+## Limitations

+- No access to localhost servers in web version (available in Desktop and Chrome Extension)

 ## Development